thinkcmf-team/node-xapian/docs.md

                 pos: uint32 //default 0
             }
             A query consisting of two or more subqueries, opp-ed together.
-            AND, OR, SYNONYM, NEAR and PHRASE can take any number of subqueries.
+            AND, OR, XOR, SYNONYM, NEAR, PHRASE, OP_FILTER, OP_AND_NOT, OP_AND_MAYBE, ELITE_SET can take any number of subqueries.
             Other operators take only the first two subqueries.
             {
                 op: string,